wombleton/gitlaw-nz/acts/P/Postal Services Act 1998.md

     (2) Every person commits an offence who fails, without reasonable excuse, to comply with any of the requirements of subsection (1).

-    (3) Every person who commits an offence against this section is liable to a fine of not more than $10,000\.
+    (3) Every person who commits an offence against this section is liable on conviction to a fine of not more than $10,000\.

+    Section 47(3): amended, on 1 July 2013, by [section 413][105] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Designated postal operators